-- · Bachelor's degree (minimum 2.7 undergraduate grade point average [GPA] with official transcripts) - · MAT or GRE score transcripts - · ASU OT Program prerequisite courses (grade of "B" or better recommended in each) - · Three letters of recommendation (one from an occupational therapist) - · Early determination (a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure) - · Observation/volunteer hours (minimum of 40 hours in two facilities/settings dated within 12 months of submission)
+- Bachelor's degree (minimum 2.7 undergraduate grade point average [GPA] with official transcripts) - MAT or GRE score transcripts - ASU OT Program prerequisite courses grade of "B" or better recommended in each - Three letters of recommendation, one from an occupational therapist - Early Determination (a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure) document.
+This will be completed at the time of the Onsite Interview. - Observation/Volunteer Hours (minimum of 40 hours in 2 facilities/settings, dated/completed within 12 months of submission).
+These hours must be complete at the time of application.